dotmarn/laravel-simple-select/README.md

 ### Security

-If you discover any security related issues, please email lavictorybiz@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email kasimsheyi20@gmail.com OR hello@ridwan-kasim.dev instead of using the issue tracker.

 ## Credits